awesto/djangoshop-sendcloud/README.md

 ```
 remember to run this job on a regular basis, say once a week, to update shipping prices.

+After you ran the import successfully got to admin page, and register a Sendcloud shipping address
+as you default address.

 ## Usage